Home DestinationsAfricaUthando Tour Review: A Responsible Way to Explore Cape Town’s Townships

 Mfuleni Township

-Uthando has been certified by Fair Trade in Tourism and is a responsible way to experience townships.
-So they don’t take you to people’s private houses or anything, but instead, they show you community development projects.
-These projects have been started by the local community, but Uthando has then helped them to raise money.
+Uthando is Fair Trade in Tourism certified, which makes it a responsible way to experience the townships.
+They don’t take you into private homes but instead showcase community development projects.
+These initiatives are started by the local community, and Uthando helps them raise funds.

-We visited five projects during my tour in three different townships: two kindergartens, Macassar pottery, Ekhaya Ekasi and Sinovuyo Old Age Group.
+During my Uthando tour in Cape Town, we visited five community projects in three different townships: two kindergartens, the Macassar pottery project, Ekhaya Ekasi, and the Sinovuyo Old Age Group.

 Isiseko Educare Centre

 The first kindergarten we visited was Isiseko Educare Centre in Mfuleni township.
-Uthando had helped to raise money for this almost brand new building.
-The principal showed me around and explained everything they do there.
+Uthando had helped raise money for this almost brand-new building.
+The principal showed me around and explained the important work they’re doing there.

 Macassar Pottery

-The second place we visited was Macassar pottery in a colored people’s township.
-The pottery is much more than just a pottery: it’s a place for local people to open up and heal their memories.
-I talked with John Ross who explained me the history of Macassar and the background of the pottery.
-He told me that there are three options on how to survive in townships: 1.
+Our next stop was Macassar Pottery, located in a colored people’s township.
+This pottery is much more than just a craft-making space; it’s a place for local people to open up and heal from past trauma.
+I spoke with John Ross, who explained the history of Macassar and the significance of the pottery.
+He told me there are three survival paths in the township: 1.
 Join a gang.
 2. Go to jail or get killed.
 3. Become self-sustaining.
-And the pottery is helping people living in townships to change their way of thinking, get rid of the anger, and encourage them to become self-sustaining.
-Macassar pottery was definitely the most eye-opening and fascinating place during the tour!

 Ekhaya Ekasi

-We then drove to Khayelitsha township which is the biggest township in Cape Town.
-The first place we visited there was Ekhaya Ekasi which is a multi-purpose community center mostly focused on art and education and run by local women.
-There’s a little shop from where you can buy handmade crafts and support their programs.
-I bought a small magnet, and I also got a bracelet as a gift from Uthando.
+We then headed to Khayelitsha, Cape Town’s largest township.
+The first place we visited there was Ekhaya Ekasi, a multi-purpose community center focused on art and education, run by local women.
+There was a small shop where you could purchase handmade crafts to support their programs.
+I bought a small magnet and received a bracelet as a gift from Uthando.

 Thokozani Youth Centre

-Then we visited another kindergarten to see the difference between the new and old building.
-This place is still looking for funding and Uthando is trying to raise money to get a new building for the kids.
-They are also hoping to get internet access as they have a small computer room but so far they haven’t found an affordable option as getting internet access to some townships can be difficult.
+Next, we visited another kindergarten to see the difference between the new and the old buildings.
+This center is still looking for funding, and Uthando is working to help raise money to build a new facility for the children.
+They are also hoping to get internet access as they have a small computer room, but affordable options are hard to find due to the challenges of providing internet in some townships.

 Sinovuyo Old Age Group

-The last place was Sinovuyo Old Age Group which provides seniors a safe place to gather during the day and do some activities together.
-I had seen some small gardens in other places we visited, but this one was the biggest one so far!
-It went almost all the way around the building!
+The final stop was Sinovuyo Old Age Group, a community space that offers seniors a safe place to gather, socialize, and do activities.
+I had seen small gardens at other locations, but this one was the largest, stretching almost all the way around the building!

 4 comments